rpep/pyuule/README.md

 ![PyPI - License](https://img.shields.io/pypi/l/pyuule)
 ![PyPi - Downloads Count](https://img.shields.io/pypi/dm/pyuule)

 UULE's are Google's objects for referencing locations.
-This Python library allows you to encode and encode UULE's!
+This Python library allows you to encode and decode UULE's!

 ## What is a UULE anyway?